aaron-imbrock/fastapi-react-sqlite/README.md

 # REACT and a FastAPI backend

+This branch is for SQLITE.

-Here I've built a Finance application made up of a REACT form and styled with Bootstrap.
+A finance application made up of a REACT form styled with Bootstrap.
-The frontend is connected to a FastAPI backend that also uses SQLITE.
+The frontend is connected to a FastAPI backend that uses SQLITE.

 ![Screenshot](./screenshot.png)